 Initial due diligence

-If the company is for sale, a detailed information memorandum (IM) should ideally will be available, subject normally to the signing if a non-disclosure agreement (NDA).
+If the company is for sale, a detailed information memorandum (IM) should ideally be available, subject normally to the signing of a non-disclosure agreement (NDA).
 An IM will provide basic information about the company and will form the basis of any initial due diligence and offer for the company.
 However, if the target company is not openly advertised for sale, then such a detailed document may not be available and more research may be required.
 Before undertaking any further detailed due diligence, consider if the business has any significant issues or whether there are any non-negotiable deal breakers that will affect the decision to acquire.
 In particular, the following should be considered regarding the target company:

 - Does it fit into the current business platform

-- Does it rely on any specific customers or suppliers and how secure will these be post acquisition
+- Does it rely on any specific customers or suppliers and how secure will these be post-acquisition

 - Does it have excessive bank debt, and if so, how will you approach this under your ownership